Most Famous Logos With a Face

 Logo Versace

 The world leader in the fashion industry, Versace, has a simple logo.
 It has only two elements: a round icon and a large headline.
-The graphic part is a medallion with the head of Medusa.
+The graphic part is a medallion with Medusa’s head.
 According to mythology, this creature made people fall in love with themselves and forever turned them into its crude “admirers,” freezing them with a single look.
 That’s why the face expresses no emotion – it’s like stone.
 The empty eye sockets confirm this.
-The rest of the details are similar: cold, smooth, but flawless.
+The details are similar: cold, smooth, but flawless.
 Only the haphazardly arranged hair, strands of which hang carelessly around the face, brings dissonance.
-A wide stripe girdles the contour seal with ancient Greek ornamentation made in one continuous line.
+A wide stripe girdles the contour seal with ancient Greek ornamentation in one continuous line.
 At the bottom is the name of the fashion brand.
-It contrasts with the image as it consists of bold letters in a different style.
+It contrasts with the image, consisting of bold letters in a different style.
 The glyphs are tall, expressive, and readable due to the wide inter-character space.

 Wendy’s